Registered Nurse (RN)

 Reconciliation is an ongoing process and a shared responsibility for all of us.
 The BC Governments’ unanimous passage of the Declaration on the Rights of Indigenous Peoples Act was a significant step forward in this journey—one that all health authorities are expected to support as we work in cooperation with Indigenous Peoples to establish a clear and sustainable path to lasting reconciliation.
 True reconciliation will take time and ongoing commitment to work with Indigenous Peoples as they move toward self-determination.
 Guiding these efforts Crown agencies must remain focused on creating opportunities that implement the Truth and Reconciliation Commission Mandate.

 ATTN: PHSA Employees:

 To be considered as a PHSA employee (internal applicant) for this position, you must apply online via your internal profile at http://internaljobs.phsa.ca

-Please note the internal job posting will no longer be accessible after the expiry date.
+Please note the internal job posting has now expired.
 If the internal job posting has expired, please contact the Internal Jobs Help Desk and advise that you would like to be considered as a late internal applicant for this position.
 Please do not apply for the external job posting.